kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

     You should see kubelet, kube-proxy, and (if you chose Flannel as your networking solution) flanneld host-agent processes running on your node, with running logs being displayed in separate PowerShell windows.
 In addition to this, your Windows node should be listed as "Ready" in your Kubernetes cluster.

-1. Can I configure the Kubernetes node processes to run in the background?
+1. Can I configure the Kubernetes node processes to run in the background as services?

     Kubelet and kube-proxy are already configured to run as native Windows Services, offering resiliency by re-starting the services automatically in the event of failure (for example a process crash).
 You have two options for configuring these node components as services.